 Based on the composition (speciation) of evaporative emissions analysed by means of gas chromatography, evaporative emissions are reported as CH2.1.
 This corresponds to the mass content of carbon and hydrogen in the fuel vapour, and is specified in test protocols.

-The distribution of NMVOCs by compound is given in Table 3-15.
-The proposed fractions have been obtained from a European test programme on evaporative emissions from canister-equipped gasoline passenger cars (JRC, 2007).
+Almost all petrol sold in the EU in 2016 contains oxygenates.
+The distribution of NMVOCs by compound is given in Table 3-16 for two different types of oxygenated fuels, gasoline blended with ethanol (typically E5 or E10) or fuel ethers (MTBE or ETBE).
+The proposed fractions have been obtained from different studies, including by Harley et al., (1999), Kirchstetter et al. (1999) and a European test programme on evaporative emissions from canister-equipped gasoline passenger cars (JRC, 2007).
 It should be noted that the speciation of evaporative emissions depends on the fuel composition.
 Light fuel components tend to be more volatile than heavy ones.
 Hence, the profile of species evaporating may be shifted to lighter components.

 Table 3-16 Composition of NMVOC in evaporative emissions